Overview

 MEV Explained

-How validators extract value and the $1B+ MEV ecosystem on Ethereum.
+How validators extract value and the multi-billion-dollar MEV ecosystem on Ethereum (cumulative extracted MEV per Flashbots since Sep 2021).

 L3 Scaling & Aggregation